The G-String Murders

 The G-String Murders is a 1941 detective novel written by American burlesque performer Gypsy Rose Lee.
 There have been claims made that the novel was written by mystery writer Craig Rice, but others have suggested that there is sufficient documented evidence in the form of manuscripts and correspondence to prove Lee wrote at least a large portion, if not the whole, of the novel under the tutelage of editor/friend George Davis with some essential guidance from her good friend Rice.
 The novel has been published under the titles Lady of Burlesque and The Strip-Tease Murders.
 Set in a burlesque theater, Lee casts herself as the detective who solves a set of homicides in which strippers in her troupe are found strangled with their own G-strings.

 In 2005, Feminist Press of the City University of New York republished the book as one of its Women Write Pulp series.

 Plot summary

 Gypsy Rose Lee narrates her way through a tale of a double murder, backstage at the "Old Opera" burlesque theatre on 42nd Street, New York City.

 The story depicts a world populated by strippers, comics, and costume salesmen, where crime is part of the norm and where women struggle to earn a living.

 The narrative is a "wise-cracking" and humorous tale of murder in a burlesque house, and with the unusual weapon of the title.
+Eventually, Gypsy discovers that an elderly male stagehand, Stachi, is the assailant, given that he was traumatised when he discovered that his grand-daughter, Lolita La Verne, was one of the performers.
+Fortunately, he is apprehended before he can kill Gypsy in his turn, due to a prearranged police trap in which she offered herself as 'bait.'